openstreetmap/openstreetmap-website/DOCKER.md

 ## Installation

-In the root directory run:
+To build local Docker images run from the root directory of the repository:

     docker-compose build